 I have spent five years spearheading physical theatre programmes for teenagers and adults at both the Masque and Civic Theatres in Rochester, Minnesota, in addition to giving workshops and lectures at both high schools and colleges in the area.
 I have primarily offered classes focusing on movement training for the actor, drawing on my background in mime, clowning, and commedia dell'arte.
 I can also give workshops on such subjects as storytelling, medieval literature in performance, political humor, and the business of marketing and producing grassroots theatre.

 I have published a book of political humor, titled Indecision Now!
-A Libertarian Rage.
+A Libertarian Rage, as well as the comic fantasy novella Get Thee Behind Me, Santa.
 I am available for and delighted to do any combination of readings, signings, workshops, and/or question-and-answer sessions -- if you're interested, drop me a line!